debabrata-pw08-429/debabrata-pw08-429/README.md

   <img src="https://img.shields.io/badge/Languages-English-dodgerblue" />
 </p>

-- 🔭 I’m currently working on my side projects
+- 🔭 I’m currently working at Crio.Do as a Project Engineer
 - 🌱 I’m currently learning Full Stack Web Development
 - 👯 I’m looking to collaborate on your open-source projects
 - 💬 Ask me about Anything, I am happy to help
 - 📫 How to reach me **debabrata.join@gmail.com**
 - 😄 Connect with me on **[LinkedIn](https://www.linkedin.com/in/debabrata-hembram-704723184/)**
 - ⚡ Fun fact: I never thought I would become a programmer!
-- 💻 I recommend looking through the pinned repositories which showcase my current skills.
+- 💻 I recommend looking through the pinned repositories that showcase my current skills.

 <br>